 - The typical summer courses offered by PAUSD are Alg.1 and Geometry.
 If the numbers allow it, both first and second semesters will be offered, in 3-week intensive sessions each.

 - After completing the PAUSD graduation requirement of Alg 2, students can apply to take courses at accredited institutions for credit (including community colleges like Canada, Foothill, De Anza, if they are 16 or older).
 Pre-approval from both the Dept IL and the Assistant Principal of Instruction is a requirement.
 Courses taken without proper pre-approval will be denied PAUSD credit.
 Pre-approval forms are available in the Guidance Office.
 Courses taken outside the district can only earn regular lane credit.

 (Sign-up form is below information)

 Do not sign up unless you have already received an email with an assignment to Palo Alto High School.

-Incoming 9th graders from our district will choose their math class taking into account the recommendation from their 8th grade math teacher.
+Incoming 9th graders from within PAUSD will choose their math class taking into account the recommendation from their 8th grade math teacher.